Richard Marsh (author): The Beetle

 Marsh's greatest commercial success was one of his earlier novels, The Beetle (1897).
 A story about a mysterious oriental person who pursues a British politician to London, where he wreaks havoc with his powers of hypnosis and shape-shifting, Marsh's novel is similar in some respects to certain other novels of the same period, such as Bram Stoker's Dracula, George du Maurier's Trilby, and Sax Rohmer's Fu Manchu novels.
 Like Dracula and many of the sensation novels pioneered by Wilkie Collins and others during the 1860s, The Beetle is narrated from the perspectives of multiple characters, a technique used in many late 19th-century novels (those of Wilkie Collins and Stoker, for example) to create suspense.
-The novel engages with numerous themes and problems of the Victorian fin de siècle, including the New Woman, unemployment and urban destitution, radical politics, homosexuality, science, and Britain's imperial engagements (in particular those in Egypt and the Sudan).
+The novel engages with numerous themes and problems of the Victorian fin de siècle, including the New Woman, unemployment and urban destitution, radical politics, vice and homosexuality, science, and Britain's imperial engagements (in particular those in Egypt and the Sudan).
 "The Beetle" sold out upon its initial printing, and continued to sell well and to be published for several decades into the 20th century.
 The novel was made into a film in 1919, with Leal Douglas in "the polymorphous title role", and adapted for the London stage in 1928.

 The first edition of The Beetle had four illustrations by John Williamson which are shown below.
 Vuohelainen states that these four illustrations illuminated "occult, criminal and romantic developments in the novel and thus appealing to different reader interests".
 Images by courtesy of the British Library.